Juan Bautista Alvarado: Early years

-Supports secularization
+Support of secularization

 Alvarado supported secularization of the Spanish missions in California.
 He was appointed by José María de Echeandía to oversee the turn over of Mission San Miguel, even though Echeandía was no longer governor.
 The new governor Manuel Victoria rescinded the order and sought to have Alvarado and Castro arrested.
 The pair fled and were hidden by their old friend Vallejo, who had become adjutant at the Presidio of San Francisco.
 However, Victoria was unpopular and Echeandía overthrew his rule and replaced him with Pío de Jesús Pico near the end of 1831.
 Secularization of the missions resumed in 1833.

 In 1834 Alvarado was elected to the Diputación de Alta California as a delegate and appointed customs inspector in Monterey.
 Governor José Figueroa granted Rancho El Sur, two square leagues of land, or about 9000 acres, south of Monterey, to Alvarado on October 30, 1834.

-Independence movement
+1836 revolt and civil war

-The last Red Lone Star Flag used by Alvarado's rebellion in 1836, held at the Autry Museum in Los Angeles.
-Alvarado's flag inspired the red star in the Bear Flag of California.
+Plan of Monterey

-After Figueroa's death in September 1835, Nicolás Gutiérrez was appointed as interim governor in January 1836.
-He was replaced by Mariano Chico in April, but Chico was unpopular.
-His intelligence agents told him that another Californio revolt was brewing, hence he fled to Mexico, claiming he planned to gather troops against the independent Californios.
-Instead, Mexico reprimanded him for abandoning his post.
-Gutierrez, the military commandant, re-assumed the governorship, but like the Mexican governors before him, the Californios forced him to flee.
-As senior members of the Diputación de Alta California, Alvarado and Castro, with political support from Vallejo and backing from a group of Tennesseans led by Capt.
-Isaac Graham, staged a revolt in November 1836 and forced Gutierrez out of the country.
-Alvarado's Californio coup wrote a constitution and adopted a new flag—a single red star on a white background, but neither were used after Alvarado made peace with Mexico in October of 1836.
+The last Red Lone Star Flag, held at the Autry Museum in Los Angeles.
+Contemporaries record that it was made ready, but not raised and that the Mexican colors were kept in place.